 PPC is the largest power producer and provider in Greece.
 Until recently, the government had a controlling share in the company, and now it is reduced to a so-called blocking majority.

 The utility aims to become a major player in the renewable energy market.
 It signed a memorandum with German RWE to install photovoltaic plants with a combined capacity of 2 GW in Greece.
-Earlier this year, it sold two green bond packages to finance its energy transition.
+In March it sold green bonds for EUR 775 million to finance its energy transition, followed by a EUR 500 million issue in July.
 Among PPC’s projects are a 50 MW PV plant in Megalopolis and a 200 MW solar power plant in Kozani currently under construction.

 As PPC Chairman and CEO George Stassis said after the capital raise, “this transaction is a milestone for PPC since it will allow the company to accelerate its transitional program and its investment program in renewables to increase the group’s EBITDA significantly.”